 We have considered both strategies, restricting to acyclic queries (i.e., the query hypergraph is tree-shaped; see e.g. [12] for a definition).
 For such queries, join trees can be built, which can be processed in a bottom up manner.
 In doing so, we distinguish between ontology and spatial nodes, and actually interleave the DL-Lite_R query rewriting (Step (1)) and spatial join checking (Step (2)).
-In the following, we describe the main steps of our query evaluation:
+For space reasons, we omit details.